‘ASYLUM OF THE DALEKS’

 Fans have criticised Series 7 for not being a very good season of ‘Doctor Who’.
 But I disagree with that, since I found it easier to get into Matt Smith’s Doctor by this point.
 I especially enjoyed the Doctor, Amy and Rory episodes of Series 7, including the ones that were written by Chris Chibnall.

 It’s a shame that I didn’t enjoy the Doctor, Amy and Rory as much as I would have liked in Series 5 and 6, since I found their characters well-developed in Series 7.
 But this season of ‘Doctor Who’ would also introduce a new companion and I was looking forward to seeing her (more on this later).

-I first saw this episode when I came back on my holiday in Scotland 2012 and watched it on BBC iPlayer.
-I actually saw ‘Series 7 – Part 1’ when it finished and the five episodes were released on DVD.
+I first saw this episode when I came back on my holiday in Scotland 2012 and I watched it on BBC iPlayer.
+I actually saw ‘Series 7 – Part 1’ when it finished and when the five episodes were released on DVD.

 The Daleks return in their proper design compared to how they looked in ‘Victory of the Daleks’.
 There’s also the return of some classic Daleks e.g. the Special Weapons Dalek from ‘Remembrance of the Daleks’.

 Sadly for me, there was little time and light to see these classic Daleks in full view.
 There were some references made to the Doctor’s previous Dalek encounters including Kembel, Spiridon and Vulcan.

 The Doctor responds to a summons on Skaro – the dead planet of the Daleks.
 The summons is from a woman who needs the Doctor’s help.
 But this turns out to be a trap, as the Doctor gets kidnapped.